 Living with a partner who owns the house

-If you’re moving into a home that your partner owns, there are lots of things for you to think about.
-How do you split the costs of living expenses like groceries or mortgage repayments?
-Do you want to keep your current income, future income and all property and assets separate?
-Do you want both of your names to be on the property?
-And what happens if the partner who owns the property passes away?
-This blog by our expert will help you to find answers.
+There’s a lot to think about if you move in with a partner who already owns a house.
+How do you split expenses like groceries or living costs?
+Do you want to keep your current and future income and all your assets separate?
+Maybe you want both of your names to be on the property deeds.
+And what happens if the partner who owns the property dies?
+You can read all about it in this blog.

-You may want to make agreements about paying for shared living expenses, such as groceries, insurance, holidays and mortgage repayments.
-You could divide them based on your income levels, or you could agree to split the costs equally.
+You may also want to make agreements about paying for joint expenses, such as groceries, insurance, holidays and living costs.
+You can share these expenses in proportion to your income or agree that you’ll each pay half.

 Partner moving in pays rent